skoolkid/skoolkit/sphinx/source/extending.rst

   ``#CALL`` method; a skool macro's parameters must be parsed and evaluated manually (typically by using one or more of the :ref:`macro-parsing utility functions <ext-MacroParsing>`)
-* every optional parameter in a skool macro can be assigned a default value if omitted; in a ``#CALL`` method, only the optional arguments at the end can be assigned default values if omitted, whereas any others are set to `None`
 * numeric parameters in a ``#CALL`` macro are automatically converted to numbers before being passed to the ``#CALL`` method; no automatic conversion is done on the parameters of a skool macro